astutespruce/sarp-connectivity/analysis/prep/network/README.md

 To get around issues with NHD HR+ Beta data, you likely need to inspect the NHD data first for errors:

 1. Some "loops" are miscoded; the main segment is mis-identified as a loop, whereas a pipeline may be identified as the main segment.
+Other loops are simply not coded as such.

 The results of this analysis and preprocessing are stored in `analysis/constants.py` in `REMOVE_IDS` and `CONVERT_TO_NONLOOP` variables.
 These store lists of NHDPlusIDs that need to be acted upon.

+Use `special/find_loops.py` to help find the loops to add to `analysis/constants.py`.

+NOTE: `find_loops.py` will find loops, but not necessarily the correct NHDPlusID for the actual loop due to traversal order.
+Use this to manually search for the correct loop to exclude.

 #### South Carolina LIDAR-derived waterbodies